>>> def simple_coroutine(): # (1)

 Yield the current item yielded from the subgenerator; wait for a value

-sent by the caller.
-This is the onlyyield
+_ssent by the caller.
+This is the onlyyieldin this listing. -

 This deals with closing the delegating generator and the subgenerator.
 Because the subgenerator can be any iterator, it may not have a